-7. Install the alignment pins and a new gasket on the crankcase; then install the V-belt cover and secure with the cap screws.
+- 7. Install the alignment pins and a new gasket on the crankcase; then install the V-belt cover and secure with the cap screws.
+Tighten securely. - 8.
+On the 250 Utility, install the recoil starter and secure with the cap screws.
+Tighten securely.